catharsisjelly/silverstripe-docker-containers/README.md

 ### NginX

 NginX has been set up to work with the most recent stable version of the application.
-To switch between SS3 and SS4 configuration change the line in the `build\nginx\Dockerfile` and then ensure you rebuild your containers
+To switch between SS3 and SS4 configuration change the line in the `build\nginx\Dockerfile` and then ensure you rebuild your containers.
+It's set up as SSL on port by default with a self-generated key, the `docker-compose.yml` file exposes that on port `4430` so to access your webserver browse to `https://0.0.0.0:4430`

 ```
 COPY ss-{version}.conf /etc/nginx/conf.d/default.conf